 Project Continuation Plan:

 In the project’s second term, efforts will be made to better understand the impacts of human development and infrastructure on climate change impacts such as shoreline erosion and water quality.
-Additionally, results and methodology from the first term will guide, and enable teams to effectively gather results in future terms.
+Additionally, results and methodology from the first term will guide and enable teams to effectively gather results in future terms.

 References